 JS, CJS, and MJS Extensions

-Before the adoption of ECMAScript modules in Node.js, JavaScript files were written with the .js extension and used CommonJS for importing and exporting code.
+Before the adoption of ECMAScript modules in Node.js, JavaScript files were written with the .js extension and used CommonJS for code import and export.

-Starting from Node.js v12, support for ECMAScript modules was introduced, allowing the same import/export syntax used in modern web browsers.
+Starting with Node.js v12, support for ECMAScript modules was introduced, allowing the use of the same import/export syntax used in modern web browsers.

 Since the “good” extension was already taken, they had to call it .mjs.
-To differentiate them, some (not many) started calling .cjs the files that contained CommonJS modules, which they previously called .js.
+To differentiate them, some (not many) started calling files containing CommonJS modules .cjs, which they previously called .js.

-On the other hand, a .js file can be treated as an ESM module if its package.json file has the type set to “module”.
-Like this:
+But, on the other hand, a .js file can be treated as an ESM module if its package.json file has the type set to “module”.
+Like this.

-So, if they try to complicate it more, they won’t succeed even if they wanted to 😅
+That is, if they tried to make it more confusing, they couldn’t even if they wanted to 😅

 In general, you should try to use ESM modules.
-They are the standard and should always be used… and the world is wonderful and full of unicorns and rainbows 🦄.
+They are the standard and you should always use them… and the world is wonderful and full of unicorns and rainbows 🦄.

-No, the truth is that having two systems is a hassle, and you will have to learn to use both and coexist with both.
+No, the truth is that having two systems is a hassle, and you will have to learn to use both, and live with both.
 Using one or the other is too difficult, but when you have to mix them… you might pull your hair out sometimes.

-In principle, in your projects, you should use ESM modules.
-The Node.js documentation itself has migrated to using ESM.
-But there are still many libraries that have not been ported yet, and some that will never be ported.
+In principle, in your projects you should use ESM modules.
+Node.js’s own documentation has migrated to using ESM.
+But there are still many libraries that haven’t been ported yet, and some that never will be.

 So let’s see how to import a CommonJS module in ESM.
-Fortunately, it’s very simple.
+Which, fortunately, is very simple.

 import { createRequire } from 'node:module';